Dragenst1/Bio/pastes/quotes.md

 "*Birds sing after a storm.
 Why shouldn't people feel as free to delight in whatever sunlight remains to them?*" - Rose Kennedy

-"*How lucky I am to have something that makes saying goodbye so hard.*" - Winnie-the-pooh
+"*How lucky I am to have something that makes saying goodbye so hard.*" - Winnie the Pooh